 b) The project would not result in substantial soil erosion or the loss of topsoil.
-The Soil Survey of Shasta County, completed by the United States Department of Agriculture, Soil Conservation Service and Forest Service in August, 1974, identified the soils on the project site as Red Bluff loam, 0 to 3% slopes, and Perkins gravelly loam, 0 to 3% slopes, and Churn gravelly loam, 3 to 8 percent slope, all with a hazard of erosion ranging from none to moderate.
+The Soil Survey of Shasta County, completed by the United States Department of Agriculture, Soil Conservation Service and Forest Service in August, 1974, identified the soils on the project site as Red Bluff loam, 0 to 3% slopes, and Redding-Red Bluff gravelly loam, 0 to 3% slopes with a hazard of erosion ranging from none to moderate.